rb077858/anonchat/README.md

    `firebase-rules.json` from this repo.
 3. Click **Publish**.

-**What these rules do (and don't do):** since this app has no login system, the rules can't check "who" is writing — only "does the shape of the data look valid".
+**What these rules do (and don't do):** since this app has no login system for regular users, the rules can't check "who" is writing — only "does the shape of the data look valid".
 They enforce:
 - IDs must be exactly 6 digits.
 - Messages must be short (≤2000 chars) and have the right fields.
 - A user can only write invites addressed to someone else, not to themself.
+- A blocked device (see below) cannot join a room, register for random matching, send an invite, or send a message — enforced server-side, not just hidden in the UI.
 - Random/junk fields are rejected.

-They do **not** prevent someone from writing crafted API calls directly against your database (e.g. spamming messages into a room they know the ID of, or flooding presence data).
-That's an inherent limitation of a fully anonymous, login-free app.
-If you outgrow this, add Firebase Anonymous Auth (still no visible login screen to the user) and tighten rules to `auth != null`, or add Cloud Functions to rate-limit writes.
+They do **not** prevent someone from writing crafted API calls directly against your database (e.g. spamming messages into a room they know the ID of).
+That's an inherent limitation of a login-free app for regular users.

+## 4. Set up your admin account (for reports & blocking)

+The moderation panel (reviewing reports, blocking abusive devices, messaging blocked users) is protected by a **real Firebase account that only you control** — not by the "137925" code alone.
+That code just opens the sign-in box in the app; the password is what actually protects the panel.

+1. In the Firebase console, go to **Build → Authentication → Get started**, then enable the **Email/Password** sign-in provider.
+2. Go to the **Users** tab → **Add user** → enter an email and password you'll remember (this does not need to be a real inbox — it's just your admin login, e.g. `admin@yourdomain.example`).
+3. Click on the new user and copy their **User UID** (a long string like `a1B2c3D4e5F6...`).
+4. Paste that UID into **`firebase-config.js`**, replacing `REPLACE_WITH_YOUR_ADMIN_UID`.
+5. Open **`firebase-rules.json`** and replace **every** occurrence of `REPLACE_WITH_YOUR_ADMIN_UID` (there are 5) with that same UID, then re-paste the whole file into the Rules editor in the console and **Publish** again.

+To open the admin panel in the app: on the home screen, type **137925** into the "connect by ID" field and press Connect.
+A sign-in box appears — enter the email/password from step 2.
+If they match your admin UID, you'll see the dashboard; anyone else who happens to type that number just gets a normal "invalid login" error, because they don't have your password.

+**Being upfront about the limits here:** without a backend server, this is the strongest access control a static site can offer — genuine password protection enforced by Firebase's servers, not just hidden client code.
+It is not, however, hardened against a determined, technical attacker (e.g. password guessing against your one account has no built-in lockout on the free tier).
+Use a strong, unique password for the admin account.

+## How reporting & blocking work

+- Inside any chat, a small 🚩 icon in the header lets either person report the conversation (tap once to arm it, tap again to confirm — prevents accidental taps).
+- The moment a report is filed, **both** people are immediately removed from the chat and **both** get a brand-new 6-digit number — the app tells each of them their number changed.
+This happens regardless of who was at fault; it's an instant safety measure, not a verdict.
+- The report itself (including a copy of the last ~50 messages) is queued for you to review in the admin panel.
+- In the panel, each report lets you either mark it **handled** (no action) or **block** one of the two people involved, optionally leaving a note explaining why.
+- Blocking is tied to the **device**, not the number — so even if a blocked person resets their number (or it gets rotated by another report), they stay blocked.
+A blocked device can no longer start random chats, connect by ID, or be reached by invites.
+- A blocked person still sees a **"contact admin"** option on their home screen, opening a private one-on-one channel with you.
+You can reply from the **"משתמשים חסומים"** (Blocked users) tab in the panel, and you can also mute that channel per-person if needed.
+Unblocking restores full access at any time.

-## 4. Test locally (optional but recommended)
+## 5. Test locally (optional but recommended)

 Any static file server works, e.g.: